RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Assignment_UsersGrpsPerm_16Aug23/Solution.md

 once that is done, you have succesfully created a new user

-## 2. Set an expiry date of 2weeks for the user
+## 2. Set an expiry date of 2 weeks for the user

 After creating the above user, you can specify an expiry date for the account, this can be done using the using the `chage` command and also specifiying the `-E` flag.